dylanmei/statsd-cloudwatch-backend/README.md

 # StatsD CloudWatch Backend

 This is a pluggable backend for [StatsD](https://github.com/etsy/statsd).
-It publishes stats to [Amazon CloudWatch](http://aws.amazon.com/cloudwatch/).
+It publishes stats to [Amazon's AWS CloudWatch](http://aws.amazon.com/cloudwatch/).

+Be aware that AWS CloudWatch metrics are not free and the cost can quickly become prohibative. *Pricing details: [Amazon CloudWatch Pricing](http://aws.amazon.com/cloudwatch/pricing/).* This may be a good choice if your needs are simple and/or as a means of quickly getting off the ground, as setting up [Graphite](http://graphite.wikidot.com/) in EC2 is not trivial.

+*Counters* and *Timers* are supported. *Sets* and *Guages* are not yet implemented.

 ## Requirements